 For example, if you have a cup of coffee at 3 p.m., by 8 p.m. you have only metabolized half of that caffeine—the other half is still in your system.

-However, half the population has a gene that leads to slower processing of caffeine, meaning the half life is even longer.
+However, half the population may have a gene that leads to slower processing of caffeine, meaning the half life is even longer.
 Caffeine is metabolized by a particular enzyme in your liver, determined by your genes.
-Fifty percent of the population has a variant in this gene—CYP1A2—that makes them a slow vs. fast metabolizer.
-You can find this data through companies like 23andMe.
+Fifty percent of the population may have a variant in this gene—CYP1A2—that makes them a slow vs. fast metabolizer.
+You can often find this data through one of the many direct-to-consumer genetic testing companies (e.g, 23andMe).

 Other factors, such as hormones, may also impact how you break down caffeine.
 Women using hormonal birth control, for example, have an extended half life for caffeine, meaning it stays in their system for much longer.